 But before we go on, perhaps we would be better served to go back to my childhood, to where the damage was done for me, and maybe for you too.

 My Traumatic Childhood

-My mom was a single mother raising 2 kids.
-She didn’t start out that way; the sudden death of my dad left all of us shaken, alone, and terrified.
+My mom was a single mother raising two kids.
+She didn’t start out that way; the sudden traumatic event – the death of my dad – left all of us shaken, alone, and terrified.

 My mom slowly morphed into this anxious human being whom I could barely recognize sometimes.
 Life had turned her into an angry, controlling person who would frequently vent out those emotions and impulses where she was definitely not supposed to: on her kids!